-If you’re looking for a true radiant barrier, you need real aluminum or a material that has been aluminized.
+If you’re looking for a true radiant barrier, you need a highly reflective metal, such as shiny aluminum, silver, and gold; or a material that has been aluminized.
 Even so-called “radiant barrier paints” are not effective radiant barriers, but that’s probably a subject for another article.

 Colors from Coolest to Hottest

-Understanding why some colors get hotter than others is actually quite simple: When you see the color of any given surface, what you’re seeing is the wavelength of light that is being absorbed by that object.
-The shorter, or higher, the wavelength/frequency, the more energy/heat that is being generated.
+Understanding why some colors get hotter than others is actually quite simple: When you see the color of any given surface, what you’re seeing is the wavelength of light that is reflected by that object.
+Longer wavelengths, like red and orange, are hotter than shorter wavelengths, like blue and violet.

-So with that in mind, let’s now go through all the visible colors from coolest to hottest.
+So, with all that in mind, let’s now go through all the visible colors from coolest to hottest.

 Though technically not a color, a white surface stays cooler than any other hue.
 That is because pure white reflects all visible light, which is also why it’s not a true color – all colors are being reflected away.
 So if all the wavelengths are being reflected, then none of the energy from them is being absorbed.
 Keep in mind however, that white does absorb ultraviolet and infrared waves, so it will still heat up to some extent.

 In art class we are taught that red is the “warmest” color, and while it does invoke thoughts of heat and warmth, when we’re talking about the color of a surface, this is somewhat backwards.
 Red light wavelengths are warm but red surfaces are typically cooler than other colors.

 Red is the longest visible wavelength, so red objects actually absorb less heat energy than any other true colors of the same shade or tint because the warm red wavelength is being reflected away from the surface.